3-Round-Stones/callimachus/README.txt

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
-Copy etc/callimachus-defaults.conf to etc/callimachus.conf; change the ORIGIN and PORT to the be the same as the hostname and port (if not port 80); add an initial user as instructed.
+Copy etc/callimachus-defaults.conf to etc/callimachus.conf; change the ORIGIN and PORT to the be the same as the hostname and port (if not port 80).
 Be sure to remove the preceding comment character ('#') in the .conf file.

 To register a Callimachus daemon with the Linux system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh script.
 The Callimachus daemon is only available for Linux.

 Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
-The script will ask for a password for the initial user.
-Execute a callimachus-start script located in the bin/ directory to start the server.
+Open your Web browser to http://localhost:8080/ to access the service.
+Execute a callimachus-stop script located in the bin/ directory to stop the server.
+To start the server again use the provided start script.

+On Linux server run (as root):
+ # bin/callimachus-install.sh
+ # bin/callimachus-setup.sh

-On Linux run:
+On Linux or Mac desktop run:
- $ sudo bin/callimachus-install.sh
  $ bin/callimachus-setup.sh

-On Windows run:
+On Windows desktop run:
  # bin/callimachus-setup.bat

-On Mac run:
- $ bin/callimachus-setup.sh

 To monitor the activity of the server watch the log/callimachus.log.0 file for log messages.
 Windows users may find the callimachus-log.bat script useful to